 For roads, paths, and verges application and information forms visit the Permits and Licences section of the website.

-Street trees are a valued public asset and Bunbury is blessed with a significant number of trees on most City streets which provide an environmentally sustainable and aesthetic streetscape bringing many benefits.
+Street trees are a valued public asset and Bunbury is fortunate to have a significant number of trees on most City streets which provide an environmentally sustainable and aesthetic streetscape brining many benefits.

-Requests for removal of trees on council verges, reserves or within parks are to be in accordance with Council Policy: Tree Retention and Corporate Guideline Street Tree Management and lodged on via Tree Removal Application.
+Tree related queries such as pruning requests or removal of trees on council verges, reserves or within parks are to be in accordance with the Council Policy: Tree Retention and Corporate Guideline Tree Management.
 An inspection will then be carried out and you will be advised of the result of the inspection and any proposed works.

 Please contact Open Space Operations on (08) 9792 7301 or email firstname.lastname@example.org for further information.

 The City of Bunbury relies on each person maintaining the verge at the front or side of their property.
-Verge maintenance by Council is limited to pruning of street trees and slashing grass once a year, on request, to prevent a fire hazard.
+Verge maintenance by Council is limited to pruning of street trees.
 Any further improvement is by the property owner and adds to the aesthetics of the property.

 It is not possible for Council to control weed growth by mechanical means, so where they become a problem weeds along footpaths and kerbs are sprayed.
 The chemical used is glyphosate, which is a non – residual that kills the weed by absorption through the leaves and transferring to the root system.
 The spray retails as either “Zero” or ‘Roundup” in the shops.